Um…. no. There’s no magical “scramble code” to recover anything.

 You delete an email.
 You delete a file from your cloud storage.
 You delete a photo from your social media account.
 You delete a tweet.
 As you can see by now, regardless of exactly what that looks like to you, it’s very likely you’ve deleted only one of many copies of your data.

-The “catch” is that you’ve deleted the copy that’s under your control.
-Perhaps it’s the copy that’s most obviously visible to everyone, but it’s probably not the only copy.
+The “catch” is, you’ve deleted the copy under your control.
+Perhaps it’s the copy most obviously visible to everyone, but it’s probably not the only copy.

 Unless you have access to those other copies, or you’ve kept a copy on your own machine, you’ve lost your data.
 The online services generally will not restore from their backups (the backups are to recover from their issues, not yours).
 Hackers certainly aren’t going to share with you, even if you can track them down (they’re probably overseas anyway).
 And the NSA isn’t going to respond to your request to restore your data from their backups (assuming they’ve been watching you, of course).

-If it was public, maybe you’ll get lucky and find a copy on The Internet Archive – I’ve recovered an occasional website or web page from there on occasion.
+If it was public, maybe you’ll get lucky and find a copy on The Internet Archive; I’ve recovered an occasional website or web page from there.
 If it was private, perhaps someone with whom you shared it still has a copy.
 If it was yours and yours alone, and it was stored in only one place, then you weren’t backed up.
-It’s likely gone forever, regardless of how many actual copies there might be.
+It’s likely gone forever, regardless of how many actual copies there might be out there somewhere.

-Unless you have sufficient resources (read: money), a compelling reason, an attorney, and a court order to force an online service to retrieve it, whatever it is you deleted is gone.
+Unless you have sufficient resources (read: money), a compelling reason, an attorney, and a court order to force an online service to retrieve it, whatever you deleted is gone.

 And then it gets weird.